japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingGlobalLimitExec.md

 `StreamingGlobalLimitExec` supports <<outputMode, Append>> output mode only.

-The optional properties, i.e. the <<stateInfo, StatefulOperatorStateInfo>> and the <<outputMode, output mode>>, are initially undefined when `StreamingGlobalLimitExec` is <<creating-instance, created>>. `StreamingGlobalLimitExec` is updated to hold execution-specific configuration when `IncrementalExecution` is requested to <<spark-sql-streaming-IncrementalExecution.adoc#preparing-for-execution, prepare the logical plan (of a streaming query) for execution>> (when the <<spark-sql-streaming-IncrementalExecution.adoc#state, state preparation rule>> is executed).
+The optional properties, i.e. the <<stateInfo, StatefulOperatorStateInfo>> and the <<outputMode, output mode>>, are initially undefined when `StreamingGlobalLimitExec` is <<creating-instance, created>>. `StreamingGlobalLimitExec` is updated to hold execution-specific configuration when `IncrementalExecution` is requested to <<spark-sql-streaming-IncrementalExecution.md#preparing-for-execution, prepare the logical plan (of a streaming query) for execution>> (when the <<spark-sql-streaming-IncrementalExecution.md#state, state preparation rule>> is executed).

 === [[creating-instance]] Creating StreamingGlobalLimitExec Instance